 - 1. File Menu: The File menu contains the functions New, Open, Save, Save As, Save Scenario, Save Part, Merge File, Create Report, Print Window, and Close. - 2.
 Quick Access Toolbar: The Quick Access Toolbar is a customizable toolbar that may be displayed either above or below the ribbon.
 It is in view even when the ribbon is minimized. - 3.
 Tabs: The Synchro ribbon is organized into tabs according to task.
 Tabs include Home, Options, Transfer, Optimize, Reports, and Help. - 4.
 Groups: Each tab is divided into logical groups of buttons.
 Groups are separated by vertical lines. - 5.
-Dialog Box Launcher: Clicking the arrow icon opens a dialog box with additional controls.
-For example, pressing this icon on the Mapping group opens the Map Settings window. - 6.
 Arrows: Arrows open submenus.
-For example, pressing the Node arrow in the Display Results group allows you to select what type of intersection-level results to display on the Map View (Node Numbers, LOS, etc). - 7.
+For example, pressing the Node arrow in the Display Results group allows you to select what type of intersection-level results to display on the Map View (Node Numbers, LOS, etc). - 6.
 Collapsed Group: Groups expand and collapse when the window is resized.
 A partially collapsed group may display the buttons in a different layout, or a reduced number of items.
-A fully collapsed group only shows the group name with an arrow button that opens the group submenu. - 8.
+A fully collapsed group only shows the group name with an arrow button that opens the group submenu. - 7.
 Program Window Controls: The window controls work the same as most Windows-based programs.
 Clicking the minimize button minimizes the program to the taskbar; the maximize button toggles between full-screen and reduced-size views; and clicking the closes the program.